Electron Speed Calculator

 How do I find the relativistic speed of an electron from its energy?

 Under the influence of electric fields, the electrons accelerate to speeds at which relativistic effects become evident such as the velocity, momentum, and energy having values different from those calculated using classical physics.
+You can read more about it in the article accompanying the relativistic kinetic energy calculator.

-At speeds greater than the 1/10th of the speed of light, we must use the relativistic formula to find an electron's velocity in an electric field:
+At speeds greater than 1/10th of the speed of light, we must use the relativistic formula to find an electron's velocity in an electric field:

 - is the electron's relativistic speed;